 Raymond Lock Stitch, Raymond No 1, Raymond No 2, Raymond No 3

 Serial number on the presser bar or needle bar.

-Below: An example of a serial number found on the bottom of sliding shuttle
+Below: An example of a serial number found on the bottom of sliding shuttle cover.

-	cover.

-	Patent dates signify the beginning of a design but can be limited to just a

-	single part.
-A patent date, seen here on Raymond’s automatic bobbin winder,

-	applied the winder only.
-Subsequently, patent dates are not a useful date

-	guide as, in this case, this date was stamped between 1879 and 1903.
+Patent dates signify the beginning of a design but can be limited to just a single part- the bobbin winder in the case of this image.
+A patent date, seen here on Raymond’s automatic bobbin winder, applied the winder only.
+Subsequently, patent dates are not a useful date guide as, in this case, this date was stamped between 1879 and 1903.

 Links to must see pages